wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-integration-services.md

 <properties
-   pageTitle="Carregar dados do SQL Server no SQL Data Warehouse do Azure (SSIS) | Microsoft Azure" description="Mostra a você como criar um pacote do SSIS (SQL Server Integration Services) para mover dados de uma ampla variedade de fontes de dados para o SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (SSIS) | Microsoft Azure" description="Shows you how to create a SQL Server Integration Services (SSIS) package to move data from a wide variety of data sources to SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"